 The 2 other projects that make up the Northland Corridor are:

-- " Ara Tūhono - Warkworth to Te Hana, which is currently in procurement as a Public Private Partnership - " Te Hana to Port Marsden Highway (Including an Alternative to the Brynderwyn Hills).
+- " Ara Tūhono - Warkworth to Te Hana, which is currently in procurement as a Public Private Partnership - " Port Marsden Highway to Whangārei.

 In October 2025 the preferred route was announced, which covers the Northland Corridor between Te Hana and Whangārei.
-The full corridor between Te Hana and Whangārei is moving towards route protection.